bonitasoft/bonita-labs-doc/md/prerequisites.md

 # Pre-requisites

-Bonita Intelligent Continuous Improvement prerequisites list all required environment to operate ICI add-on.
+Bonita Intelligent Continuous Improvement prerequisites lists all required environment to operate BICI Add-on.

 ## Hardware

-We recommend to use a dedicated server for ICI, and for the ICI storage.
+We recommend to use a dedicated server for BICI, and for the BICI storage.

-### ICI server
+### BICI server

-Hardware required for ICI server:
+Hardware required for BICI server:

 | Type | Minimum | Recommended |
 |:-|:-|:-|